google-deepmind/tapnet/tapnet/tapvid/README.md

 Our full benchmark incorporates 4 datasets: 30 videos from the [DAVIS val set](https://storage.googleapis.com/dm-tapnet/tapvid_davis.zip), 1000 videos from the [Kinetics val set](https://storage.googleapis.com/dm-tapnet/tapvid_kinetics.zip), 50 synthetic [Deepmind Robotics videos](https://storage.googleapis.com/dm-tapnet/tapvid_rgb_stacking.zip) for evaluation, and (almost infinite) point track ground truth on the large-scale synthetic [Kubric dataset](https://github.com/google-research/kubric/tree/main/challenges/point_tracking) for training.

-For more details of downloading and visualization of the dataset, please see the [data section](https://github.com/deepmind/tapnet/tree/main/data).

 We also include a point tracking model TAP-Net, with code to train it on Kubric dataset.
 TAP-Net outperforms both optical flow and structure-from-motion methods on the TAP-Vid benchmark while achieving state-of-the-art performance on unsupervised human keypoint tracking on JHMDB, even though the model tracks points on clothes and skin rather than the joints as intended by the benchmark.

 ## Evaluating on TAP-Vid